 Take a look at these travel necessities and add a few of them to your packing list!

-While it might look a little strange as a shoe freshener, it’s actually quite simple to use.
-You just put one of the sanitizing lights into each shoe, plug in the adapter and let it do its thing.
-You can set the timer at three settings, including 15 or 30 minutes.
+While the PEET Sanitizer and Deodorizer Module might look a little strange as a shoe freshener, it’s actually quite simple to use.
+You just put one of the sanitizing lights into each shoe, plug in the adapter and let it deodorizes, and sanitizes your footwear in 3 to 8 hours, all while using less electricity than a standard light bulb.

 TFG readers love this method of keeping your shoes fresh.
 One shares, “I go barefoot and then clean my shoes every night with shoe sanitizers.
 I’ve done it for years and my shoes never stink (even my old, overly loved, worn in all weather conditions, leather flats that should be retired).”